 SEARCH FOR MISSING MAN IN HIGH PEAKS

-DEC Forest Rangers and others are currently searching for a 22 year old male in the High Peaks Wilderness.
-Wesley ‘Wes’ Wamsganz has been missing since Saturday, November 20, and is believed to be somewhere in the High Peaks Wilderness.
+DEC Forest Rangers and others continue to search 22 year-old Wesley ‘Wes’ Wamsganz, missing since Saturday, November 20, and believed to be in the High Peaks Wilderness.
 He is 6’3″ 180 lbs, has buzz cut short blond hair, and blue eyes.
 He is believed to wearing a Black Bob Marley zip up hoodie, jeans or tan Carhart pants, basketball sneakers and a yellow, red and green striped brimmed beanie.
-You may encounter search efforts while hiking in the High Peaks.
-Please do your best not to interfere with the search effort and follow the instructions of searchers.
-If you encounter Mr. Wamsganz please notify DEC Forest Rangers at (518-897-1300).
-If you can’t call, seek out a forest ranger, interior caretaker, other searcher or stop at the ADK’s High Peaks Information Center.
+The search was scaled back to “limited continuous status” Sunday.
+Wamsganz, of Saranac Lake, is believed to have been spotted by hikers at Marcy Dam last Saturday evening.
+Between Marcy Dam and Lake Colden Wamsganz’s green Carhartt jacket was found last Sunday.
+If you encounter Mr. Wamsganz or evidence of his whereabouts notify DEC Forest Rangers at (518-897-1300).

 Fire Danger: LOW